James Jackson (Alabama politician)

 James Jackson (1782–1840) was an Irish-American immigrant merchant, land speculator, plantation owner, racehorse owner, and Alabama politician.

-Biography
+Early life

+Jackson was born in Ballybay, Ireland, where he was raised and where he was educated as a civil engineer.
+He came to the United States in 1799.
+He lived first in Philadelphia and then relocated to Nashville.

+Career

 He had a business relationship with Andrew Jackson, future U.S. president, in the first decades of the 19th century.
 To the best knowledge of historians, there is no family tie between James and Andrew Jackson.
 Andrew Jackson and James Jackson engaged in land speculations.

 When he lived in Nashville, James together with his brother Washington Jackson had a "large dry-goods store on the square."
 In a list of expenses accrued by Aaron Burr in account with Andrew Jackson at the time of the Burr expedition, one of the line items was $44 paid to "W. & J. Jackson bill do."

 According to The Papers of Andrew Jackson (1984), James Jackson served as a "private banker for Andrew, extending large sums of money on promissory notes.
 They were later partners in numerous land ventures, including the Chickasaw Purchase speculation."
+For instance, in 1813 James Jackson lent Andrew Jackson $1,000 to cover logistics (wagons to haul the sick and provision the troops with cornmeal, flour, and beef) for the return trip to Tennessee on the government-rejected adventure that was the Natchez Expedition, and in 1818 he lent Jackson about $5,500 so that he could buy land in Lauderdale County, Alabama Territory for himself and his late business partner's orphaned son.